Savannah College of Art and Design: History

 Paula S. Wallace is the current president.
 Wallace, formerly Paula S. Rowan, served as SCAD's provost and dean of academics before becoming president.
 As president, Wallace directs the internal management of the institution.
 Wallace has led the collaboration for several annual events, such as the Sidewalk Arts Festival, Savannah Film Festival, a Fashion Show, SCAD Style, deFine Art Festival, Art Educators' Forum and Rising Star.
 Questions have been raised about the unusual pay packages granted to Wallace and her family.
 Paula Wallace received $9.6 million in compensation in 2014, and 13 members of her family have received $60 million over the past 20 years.

 The university's second museum, SCAD FASH Museum of Fashion + Film, opened in 2015, at SCAD Atlanta.

 In 2018, a student started a petition calling for better mental health services for students after two suicides occurred after the beginning of the 2018 academic year.
 In 2019, SCAD increased the number of professional counseling staff and created Bee Well, which provides virtual and physical counseling, wellness workshops, and a 24/7 toll-free emotional support hotline.

 In March 2020, in response to the COVID-19 pandemic, SCAD transitioned to entirely virtual learning for all students, while allowing international students and others to remain in residence halls following social distancing protocols.

 In June 2020, SCAD discontinued studies at its Hong Kong location, citing concerns about student safety and academic quality following the 2019–20 Hong Kong protests and the COVID-19 pandemic.
-The North Kowloon Magistracy will be returned to the city.
+The North Kowloon Magistracy was returned to the city.

-In June 2020, in the midst of Black Lives Matter protests around the U.S., SCAD created an office of inclusion and announced related initiatives to address systemic racism, including the addition of 15 endowed scholarships for black students.
+In June 2020, in the midst of Black Lives Matter protests around the U.S., SCAD created an office of inclusion and announced related initiatives to address systemic racism, including the addition of 15 endowed scholarships for Black students.